talmolab/stac-mjx/README.md

 # stac-mjx :rat:
+`stac-mjx` is an implementation of the [STAC](https://ieeexplore.ieee.org/document/7030016) algorithm for inverse kinematics on markerless motion capture data.
+It's written in [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html) for hardware acceleration .

-Implementation of [STAC](https://ieeexplore.ieee.org/document/7030016) using [MJX](https://mujoco.readthedocs.io/en/stable/mjx.html).
-This is part of the VNL project.
+This is part of the Virtual Neurosceince Lab (VNL) project.

 ## Installation
 stac-mjx relies on many prerequisites, therefore we suggest installing in a new conda environment, using the provided `environment.yaml`: